This post may contain affiliate links.Please read our disclosure policy.

 • On a floured work surface roll out one dough disc into a 12” round for a 9” pie.
 Make sure the crust is not sticking by moving it around, sprinkle more flour if necessary.

-• Spray pie pan with oil spray, fold the crust in half and then quarter, and transfer to pie plate.
+• Spray the pie pan with oil spray, fold the crust in half and then quarter, and transfer to the pie plate.
 Don’t stretch the dough, lift and rearrange instead, this prevents shrinking.

 • Proceed with the pie crust per your recipe’s instructions.